elwayman02/ember-interactivity/README.md

 (those that do not implement `isInteractive`).
 This is useful if you only want a feature enabled for subscribers (parent routes/components).
 * `disableRoutes` - Set true to disable for all routes
+* `disableParentRoutes` - Set true to disable for all non-leaf routes (those that are not the target of a transition).
+This is useful if you aren't trying to identify bottlenecks in your route chain and just want to collect latency numbers for each transition.

 ```javascript
 // config/environment.js